localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 2023-09-27 13:50:11      85103 localstack-pod-my-pod-version-1.zip
 ```

-With the `pod load` command we can later load the same pod saved into this remote:
+You can use the `pod load` command to load the same pod that was previously saved in this remote:

 {{< command >}}
 $ localstack pod load my-pod s3-storage-aws
 {{< / command >}}

 ## ORAS remote storage

-The ORAS remote allows users to save Cloud Pods in OCI-compatible registries such as Docker Hub, Nexus, or ECS registries.
-ORAS is an acronym for _OCI Registry as Service_ - more details about this standard can be found [here](https://oras.land/).
+The ORAS remote enables users to store Cloud Pods in OCI-compatible registries like Docker Hub, Nexus, or ECS registries.
+ORAS stands for "OCI Registry as Service," and you can find additional information about this standard [on the official website](https://oras.land/).

-As an example, let us demonstrate how it is possible to leverage Docker Hub to store and retrieve Cloud Pods.
+For example, let's illustrate how you can utilize Docker Hub to store and retrieve Cloud Pods.

-At first, we need to configure the new remote with the LocalStack CLI.
-We are going to export two environment variables, `ORAS_USERNAME` and `ORAS_PASSWORD` that are needed to authenticate with DockerHub.
+To begin, you must configure the new remote using the LocalStack CLI.
+You'll need to export two essential environment variables, `ORAS_USERNAME` and `ORAS_PASSWORD`, which are necessary for authenticating with Docker Hub.

 ```bash
 export ORAS_USERNAME=docker_hub_id
 export ORAS_PASSWORD=ILoveLocalStack1!
 ```

-Then, I can use the CLI to create a new remote called `oras-remote`.
+You can now use the CLI to create a new remote called `oras-remote`.

 {{< command >}}
 $ localstack pod remote add oras-remote 'oras://{oras_username}:{oras_password}@registry.hub.docker.com/<docker_hub_id>'
 {{< / command >}}

-Finally, we can save a pod with the just-configured remote, where `my-pod` is the name of the Cloud Pod while `oras-remote` is the name of the remote itself.
+Lastly, you can store a pod using the newly configured remote, where `my-pod` represents the Cloud Pod's name, and `oras-remote` is the remote's name.

 {{< command >}}
 $ localstack pod save my-pod oras-remote
 {{< / command >}}

-Similarly, we can perform the reverse operation and load a Cloud Pod from `oras-remote` with the following command:
+Likewise, you can execute the reverse operation to load a Cloud Pod from `oras-remote` using the following command:

 {{< command >}}
 $ localstack pod load my-pod oras-remote
 {{< / command >}}

 ### Miscellaneous

-If not explicitly specified, all Cloud Pods commands target the LocalStack Platform as storage remote by default.
-Please note that the CLI needs to be properly authenticated against our Platform, and a Team/Enterprise subscription is required.
+Unless explicitly specified, all Cloud Pods commands default to targeting the LocalStack Platform as the storage remote.
+It's important to note that the CLI must be authenticated correctly with our Platform, and a Team/Enterprise subscription is mandatory.

-The configurations for custom remotes are saved inside the [LocalStack volume directory](https://docs.localstack.cloud/references/filesystem/#localstack-volume-directory) and maintained by the LocalStack container itself.
-Therefore, if you want to share Cloud Pods within your team using a custom remote, each team member would need to define the same remote configuration.
-Once added, a remote is persisted across LocalStack restarts.
+Custom remote configurations are stored within the [LocalStack volume directory](https://docs.localstack.cloud/references/filesystem/#localstack-volume-directory) and are managed by the LocalStack container.
+Consequently, when sharing Cloud Pods among your team using a custom remote, each team member must define the identical remote configuration.
+Once added, a remote persists even after LocalStack restarts.